tomasgdc/SmartCameraSystem-UE4/README.md

 # Intro
 Basic idea behind this technique is to use  K-means clustering which is unsupervised machine learning algorithm.
 It generates  numbes of cluster you specify in config and based  on given data camera will follow to a cluster that has most amount of players.
-Usuaally in multiplayer games  an area that has most amount of players you know where the most biggest  spectacle would be going on.
 ![image](https://user-images.githubusercontent.com/10357361/214296235-6800bf13-aaf0-4f19-a856-d986c05a288e.png)

+# Why we would want to have it?
+It could be  used in multiplayer game as spectator camera which would always go to an area that has most amount of players.
+As you know, an area that most amount of players always has most amount of action going on.

 # Camera AI Actor